Skip to main content

 • Free Trees for Streams – March 13, 2025

-Join our local Stormwater Programs from the City of Murfreesboro, MTSU and Rutherford County for this free community event that is open to the public.
-A short presentation will be held and you will be able to take home a free tree afterwards!
+Local Stormwater Programs from the City of Murfreesboro, MTSU and Rutherford County came together for this free community event that was open to the public.
+A short presentation was held and participants were able to take home a free tree afterwards!

 Date: Thursday, March 13, 2025